HomeSite Map

 Recording The Album

 With a mere $500,000 in the budget, and the tentative title "Beatlemania," shooting for the movie was scheduled to begin on March 2, 1964.
 First order of business, though, was to record the music to be used in the film.
 This began immediately after their first historic visit to America in February of 1964.
-From February 25th to March 1st, 1964, eight new songs were completed, which was thought to be sufficient to fill the seven song requirement.
+Between February 25th and March 1st, 1964, eight new songs were completed, which was thought to be sufficient to fill the seven song requirement.

 Two more songs ended up being recorded with the intention of being included in the movie.
 When the title of the movie was changed to "A Hard Day's Night," a title song was quickly written and subsequently recorded on April 16th, 1964.
 After the Beatles were finished with filming duties on April 24th, 1964, another song was written with the film in mind.
 "I'll Cry Instead" was recorded on June 1st and quickly dispatched to United Artists for possible inclusion in the film and soundtrack album.